reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 Then the message is sent by invoking the `sendMessage()` method on the `SqsClient` instance.

-When we run this program we can see the `message id` in the output:
+When we run this program we can see the `message ID` in the output:

 ```shell
 INFO: message id: fa5fd857-59b4-4a9a-ba54-a5ab98ee82f9